 Southern Iceland, especially along the southwestern coast, is part of Iceland's temperamental volcanic zone.
 This area rests between two tectonic plates and is a hotbed of volcanic activity.
 Because of plate boundaries between the North American and Eurasian tectonic plates, you'll find many of the island's most active volcanoes here.

 The Westman islands were formed during one of the numerous volcanic eruptions in the area.
-Because of this, the island has plenty of remarkable landscapes and unusual rock formations.
+Because of this, the island has plenty of volcano hikes, remarkable landscapes and unusual rock formations.

-Eldfell has experienced a large number of eruptions over the years and many believe that the Elephant Rock in Iceland was formed during one of them.
+Eldfell has experienced many eruptions over the years, and many believe that the Elephant Rock in Iceland was formed during one of them.
 You may hear people sometimes referring to Heimaey as the elephant island in Iceland due to this unusual rock formation.

 Elephant Rock Heimaey Iceland: How to arrive